njustesen/botbowl/docs/submit.md

 ## Submission link

-Submit your bot here https://forms.gle/NmqAr5r8dsoDQtHLA.
+Submit your bot using this [Google Form](https://forms.gle/NmqAr5r8dsoDQtHLA).

 If you want to re-submit, simply make a new submission using the same bot name.